De'Aaron Fox Player Props: Kings vs. Trail Blazers

 De'Aaron Fox Insights vs. the Trail Blazers

-- Fox is responsible for taking 18.6% of his team's field goal attempts this season with 18.3 per game.
+- Fox is averaging 5.0 three-point field goal attempts per game this season, which is 12.1% of his team's shots from beyond the arc.

-- He's made 1.7 threes per game, or 10.9% of his team's makes from beyond the arc this season.
+- The Kings rank 13th in possessions per game with 103.2.
+His opponents, the Trail Blazers, have one of the slowest tempos with 100.9 possessions per contest.

-- Fox's Kings average 103.2 possessions per game, which ranks 15th among NBA teams, while the Trail Blazers are one of the league's slowest with 100.8 possessions per contest.
+- Defensively, the Trail Blazers are 19th in the league, conceding 116.4 points per game.

-- The Trail Blazers give up 42.5 rebounds per game, ranking 11th in the league.
+- The Trail Blazers concede 42.8 rebounds per game, ranking 13th in the NBA.

-- Conceding 26.4 assists per game, the Trail Blazers are the 27th-ranked team in the league.
+- In terms of assists, the Trail Blazers are ranked 29th in the league, giving up 26.5 per game.

-- The Trail Blazers are the 12th-ranked team in the league at allowing threes, conceding 12.2 made 3-pointers per contest.
+- The Trail Blazers are the 14th-ranked squad in the league at allowing threes, conceding 12.3 made 3-pointers per contest.

 De'Aaron Fox vs. the Trail Blazers